-On 23 August 2021 and 1 June 2022, the community was notified that the Anglican Church had lodged a modification and a revised modification respectively to a DA approved in 2012 for alterations and extensions to a 1973 Church Hall.
-The resurrected DA was for a new build of a 400-seat worship centre at an approximate cost of \$8m.
-The community was not aware of the 2012 DA, which was found to be exempted in the gazettal of the 2018 state heritage listing.
+On 23 August 2021 and 1 June 2022, the community was notified that the Anglican Church had lodged a modification and a revised modification respectively to resurrect the DA approved in 2012 in order to build a large 400-seat worship centre of modern construction.

 A GIPA Request revealed that the 2012 consent conditions had not been followed with no certifier having been appointed and no construction certificate issued.
-CRAG on behalf of the community sought legal advice (dated 9 October 2022), which was that the DA had rightly lapsed, and was not available for modification.
+CRAG on behalf of the community again sought legal advice (dated 9 October 2022), which was that the DA had rightly lapsed, and was not available for modification.
 Camden Council recommended approval and sought its own legal advice which was not made public.
-The Local Planning Panel on the recommendation of Camden Council approved the modification to the 2012DA.
+The Local Planning Panel on the recommendation of Camden Council approved the modification to the 2012DA, without any reference to the community's legal advice or objections.
 A GIPA Request for Council's legal advice was refused.